GEEKBAR showcased its brand strength with a space capsule booth at ShishaMesse and Vaper Expo UK.

-SHENZHEN, China, May 13, 2026 (GLOBE NEWSWIRE) -- On May 8-10, GEEKBAR appeared at both ShishaMesse in Frankfurt, Germany, and Vaper Expo UK in Birmingham，drawing attention with its futuristic "space capsule" themed booth.
+Shenzhen, May 18, 2026 (GLOBE NEWSWIRE) -- On May 8-10, GEEKBAR appeared at both ShishaMesse in Frankfurt, Germany, and Vaper Expo UK in Birmingham，drawing attention with its futuristic "space capsule" themed booth.
 Designed with silver-white technological aesthetics, rocket-shaped display units, LED screens, product showcase areas, interactive experience zones, and business negotiation spaces, the booth created an immersive environment for adult users and channel partners, combining product experience with brand communication.

 At the fair, GEEKBAR highlighted its new product, the SPARK.
 As a pod system device, the SPARK continues the brand’s strengths in product design and stable performance.
 It features a dynamic screen, an 800mAh battery, fast-charging capability, and a mesh coil heating core.
 Users can choose between pre-filled and refillable pods to suit different usage habits and scenarios.